isabella232/experience-manager-brand-portal.ja-JP/help/using/brand-portal-adding-users.md

 -->
 ![](assets/create-user-group.png)

-これらの製品プロファイルは、8時間ごとにブランドポータルユーザーインターフェイスと同期され、ブランドポータルでグループとして表示されます。 Once you add users and create product profiles, and add users to those product profiles, you can assign roles to users and groups in Brand Portal.
+These product profiles are synced with the Brand Portal user interface every 8 hours and visible as groups in Brand Portal.
+Once you add users and create product profiles, and add users to those product profiles, you can assign roles to users and groups in Brand Portal.

 >[!NOTE]
 >